seapagan/bundle-repo/README-cratesio.md

   alternate 'Licence' spelling.
 - `.vscode` folder and it's contents

-This list is hard-coded (and to be honest is tuned to my current workflow) and cannot be changed at this time.
-However, that will be changed once the configuration file functionality is added.
+This list is hard-coded (and to be honest is tuned to my current workflow) however it can be added to / replaced by the `extend_exclude` and `exclude` options above.

 I'm very open to adding other files that should be ignored by default, If you have a suggestion, please open a PR or an Issue on GitHub.
 For example, tool